joshfedo/Floorplan-Creator-Espresense-Companion/Readme.md

-# FloorPlan creator for ESPresenseIPS
+# FloorPlan creator for espresense-companion

-This project has been created to make it easier to create floorplan for ESPresenseIPS (https://github.com/ESPresense/ESPresense-companion) by having a gui.
+This project has been created to make it easier to create floorplan for espresense-companion (https://github.com/ESPresense/ESPresense-companion) by having a gui.
 It offers snap to rooms for easy alignement, gives you mesures on each side of your cursor when on a wall.
 This application is developed in HTML/JS/CSS, no libraries (but fontawesome on a cdn), Canvas power !